svenklemm/grafana/docs/sources/features/datasources/postgres.md

 ### Group By
 To group by time or any other columns click the plus icon at the end of the GROUP BY row.
 The suggestion dropdown will only show text columns of your currently selected table but you may manually enter any column.
 You can remove the group by by clicking on the item and then selecting `Remove`.

+If you add any grouping, all selected columns need to have an aggregate function applied.
+The query builder will automatically add aggregate functions to all columns without aggregate function when you add groupings.

 ### Text Editor Mode (RAW)
 You can switch to raw query mode by clicking hamburger icon and then selecting `Switch editor mode` or by clicking `Edit SQL` below the query.